nmavromatis9/mountainGoats/WEEKLY_STATUS.md

 We decided on what happens when a user logs in.
 After a successful login, it should return to the welcome page.

 #### Week 10 Update (24 Oct to 30 Oct)
 During the fifth week, we started planning milestone 5 and how the SQL queries should function.
-Nick also started working on python scripts to run SQL in the main page search bar.
+Nick also worked on python scripts to run SQL in the main page search bar.
-Patrick and Cooper will start working on the scripts for user login and the browse by pages.
 We have settled on Flask for the backend framework, and heroku.
 We still need to look into how to integrate flask with Heroku and some external database.

 #### Week 11 Update (31 Oct to 6 Nov)
 During the sixth week, Nick got a basic version of Flask running, created a search bar for each page that runs SQL, and created a basic login and signup system.
 Patrick reviewed Milestone 5 requirements and got started on it.
 Cooper researched Bootstrap and started designing a navigation bar.

 #### Week 12 Update (7 Nov to 14 Nov)
 During the seventh week, Nick created the python script to dynamically generate each "browse by link" from SQL and populate each browse by page with these links automatically.
+Cooper agreed to continue to work on the CSS, and Patrick agreed to work on other extra features such as a page to add/update results to the database.

 <figure>
   <IMG SRC="TrelloSC.PNG">